dcomp-leris/p4-multiqueue/README.md

 The easiest way is to download our Virtual Machine, available in **Option 1**, but you can follow our step-by-step tutorial to have your own machine running mininet with multiqueues in **Option 2**.

 ## Option 1
-You can download our Virtual Machine in [this link](https://drive.google.com/file/d/1Fwz2RwHIK5KdgVkLBmCA2ga2yJ5MXZOH/view?usp=sharing).
+You can download our Virtual Machine in [this link](https://drive.google.com/file/d/1RqsngJ0inKyo1SPyuON3GNXkSbJDyuJn/view?usp=sharing).
 The base VM used is from mininet releases in [this link](https://github.com/mininet/mininet/releases/).

+There are two users in this VM, you can choose to login on any.
+P4 User has the lab for the priority-queues, including the p4 files and the python scripts, including the topology.
+Vagrant User has BMv2, p4c and mininet files.

 Login: p4
 password: p4